yuanz03/tp/docs/DeveloperGuide.md

 * 1a.
 The injury status is missing.

   * 1a1.
-PlayBook shows the message: “Missing <injury_name> for filter command.”
+PlayBook shows an message.

     Use case ends.

 * 1b.
 The injury status is invalid (contains non-alphanumeric characters).

   * 1b1.
-PlayBook shows the message: “<injury_name> can only contain alphanumeric values!”
+PlayBook shows an error message.

     Use case ends.

 * 2a.
 No players match the given injury status.

   * 2a1.
-PlayBook shows the message: “There are currently no players that <injury_name>!”
+PlayBook shows an error message.

     Use case ends.